Flinders Street railway station: Redevelopment plans

 Plans arose at various times from the 1960s to the 1970s for the demolition or redevelopment of the station, as well as the adjacent Jolimont Yard area.
 The station had fallen into disrepair, having not been cleaned in decades, and was covered with advertising hoardings and neon signs.

 In 1962, the Minister for Transport and HKJ Pty Ltd signed an agreement for a £30 million redevelopment of the station that would have resulted in the demolition of the clock tower and its replacement by an office building up to 60 storeys high.
 Work was to begin in 1964 but, instead, the Gas & Fuel Building was constructed over Princes Bridge station.
 In 1967, a company purchased the option to lease the space above Flinders Street Station, planning to build a shopping plaza and two office towers, with the dome and clock tower to be kept as part of the design, but strong opposition saw the project lapse.

 Looking north across Yarra River towards Flinders Street railway lines and buildings, c.
 1914.

 In 1972, Victorian Premier Henry Bolte unveiled another redevelopment plan, to cover 27 acre of space above the station and Jolimont Yard for a complex of shops, offices, theatres and other community facilities.
 A newspaper report of 1974 said that planning was still underway for the $250 million proposal, but by 1975, public perceptions had begun to turn towards retention of the station.
 A Builders Labourers Federation green ban at the time helped preserve it in its existing form.
-The controversy over these proposals led to a re-apprasial of the architecture and significance of the station, which had been seen as something of an oddity, or even simply as dirty and ugly, such that it was classified by the National Trust of Australia (Victoria) by 1976, and eventually listed on the state Heritage Register in 1982.
+The controversy over these proposals led to a re-appraisal of the architecture and significance of the station, which had been seen as something of an oddity, or even simply as dirty and ugly, such that it was classified by the National Trust of Australia (Victoria) by 1976, and eventually listed on the state Heritage Register in 1982.

 In 1989, under the John Cain government, an agreement to construct a "Festival Marketplace" was signed.
 Designed by Daryl Jackson architects, it was to be built over the existing platforms in a style sympathetic to the existing station, and be completed by 1992.
 Planned to feature shops, restaurants and cafes, the project was abandoned in 1991 after the inability of the financiers to come up with the $205 million required due to the early 1990s recession.

 In November 2011, the Victorian Government launched a $1 million international design competition to rejuvenate and restore the station.
 In October 2012, after receiving 118 submissions, six finalists were selected.
 The public could vote and the jury's choice and people's choice winner were announced on 8 August 2013.
 The competition winner was Hassell + Herzog & de Meuron, while the people's choice winner were University of Melbourne students Eduardo Velasquez, Manuel Pineda and Santiago Medina.
 No funding was attached to the competition, and no major changes were undertaken.